Per/Forming Futures: Investigating Artistic Doctorates in Dance and Performance

 Presentations are rich and varied, including: verbal presentations, performative lectures, workshops and micro-presentations.

 In addition, we will host a showcase of artistic research emerging from current or completed doctorates.
-This practice will be presented live and in audio/visual formats.

 Registration fees, Venue and Accommodation